TeachBooks/Manual/book/basic-features/utterances.md

 The [utterances website](https://utteranc.es/) clearly explains the required steps.
 Three things to take care of are:
 1. With the current setup of the [deploy book workflow on GitHub](../external/deploy-book-workflow/README.md), this widget only works on the primary branch.
-2. The baseurl needs to be defined in the template:
+2. The baseurl is the root url of your book (the part of the url that doesn't change when opening different pages of the book).
+It needs to be defined in the `_config.yml` so that utteranc.es knows where to redirect users while interacting with the widget:
 ```
 html:
-  baseurl :  "https://<user>.io/<repo>" #Replace this with your own URL
+  baseurl :  "https://<user/organization>.github.io/<repo>" #Replace this with your own URL
 ```
 3. It's advised to use `Issue title contains page pathname` as an option on utteranc.es, because that url is most stable.